 2. Ensure NAP Consistency

 A NAP citation is an important piece of information for any business to have listed online.
-It typically includes the full name of the business, its address, and phone number.
-This type of basic information appears on many different types of websites, such as business directories, social media profiles, and other sites that may link to the company’s website.
+Your full business name, address, and phone number appear in many different locations such as your website, business directories, social media profiles, and other sites that may link to the company’s website.
+Consistency is key so you don’t confuse customers!

 3. Optimize For Voice Search & Mobile